qgindi/LibreAutomate/Other/DocFX/_doc/editor/Portable app.md

 ## Setup
 In non-portable LibreAutomate use menu **Tools > Portable**.
 The tool installs portable LibreAutomate, for example in a USB drive.

-The tool copies program files, .NET runtime, current workspace (scripts etc) and program user documents folder (settings etc).
+The tool copies LibreAutomate program files, .NET runtime, current workspace (scripts etc) and the user documents folder of LibreAutomate (settings etc).

 ## Run
 Run `Au.Editor.exe` (it may be displayed as `LibreAutomate C#`).